kyleboas/tacticsjournal.com/_posts/2025/10/2025-10-31-get-feedback-from-the-right-people.md

 I don't have analytics turned on for this blog.
 I don't know how many people click on each post.
 I used to have them turned on, but the real indicator for me was seeing who interacts with what I write.

 This is not to shame those who ask.
+You're doing something positive.
 I understand the urge to want feedback or recognition from someone you respect.
 Everyone wants that.
 I have many people who I look up to.
 I want them to view my work, but I want everything to be organic.

 It is much easier to spread something organically, and when it is organically found, the responses will be more genuine.